-As a farmer and an owner of sighthounds Emma is perfectly positioned to understand this problem from both sides.
+As a farmer and owner of sighthounds and working collies Emma is perfectly positioned to understand this problem from both sides.

-This is suitable for dogs that are struggling to remain calm around distractions, that show fear/reactivity to livestock or that just need help making the correct choices.
+This is suitable for dogs that are struggling to remain calm around distractions such as other animals, that show fear/reactivity to livestock or that just need help making the correct choices.
 However, we reserve the right to suggest seeing a behaviorist if we feel it is appropriate.

 A bit more about me

 I have experience of dogs with a high prey drive and understand the consequences of this.
 This has given me practical experience of management and a passion to learn everything I can about the subject.
-Like all things I am learning new bits every day (I also make different mistakes).
-I want to help people like me so they don’t make the same mistakes.
-This is more than just training, its learning how to work with their dog to promote the right choices.
+Like all things I am learning new bits every day.
+I want to help people and dogs so they don’t make the same mistakes.
+This is more than just training, its learning how to work with YOUR dog to promote the right choices.
 Being safe around livestock/cats/birds may mean never letting that dog off lead unless it is a secure field, it may mean wearing a muzzle, it may mean being able to calmly walk through a field of sheep on a footpath.
 No matter what the safe outcome is I want you to feel calm and confident in the knowledge that your dog is safe and listening to you.
 I have walked a similar path so will not judge or make assumptions.